 wp-content/themes/vip/plugins/ and not

-wp-content/plugins/ like you would normally.
+wp-content/plugins/ like you would in a typical .org environment.

 // Init WP.com VIP environment require_once( WP_CONTENT_DIR . '/themes/vip/plugins/vip-init.php' );